 Department of Mathematics

 Shin-ichi DOI

 Partial Differential Equations

 Partial differential equations have their origins in various fields such as mathematical physics, differential geometry, technology.
 Among them I am particularly interested in the partial differential equations that describe wave propagation phenomena: hyperbolic equations and dispersive equations.
 A typical example of the former is the wave equation, and that of the latter is the Schroedinger equation.
 For many years I have studied basic problems for these equations: existence and uniqueness of solutions, structure of singularities of solutions. asymptotic behavior of solutions, and spectral properties.
 Recently I make efforts to understand how the singularities of solutions for Schroedinger equations or, more generally, dispersive equations propagate.
 The center of this problem is to determine when and how the singularities of solutions for the dispersive equations can be described by the asymptotic behavior of solutions for the associated canonical equations.

-Ichiro ENOKI

-Complex Differential Geometry

-A complex manifold is, locally, the world build out of open subsets of complex Euclid spaces and holomorphic functions on them.
-If two holomorphic functions are defined on a connected set and coincide on an open subset, then they coincide on the whole.
-Complex manifolds inherit this kind of property from holomorphic functions.
-That is, they are stiff and hard in a sense.
-It seems to me that complex manifolds are not metallically hard but have common warm feeling with wood or bamboo, which have grain and gnarl.
-Analytic continuations, as you learned in the course on the function theory of complex variables, is analogous to the process of growth of plants.
-Instead of considering whole holomorphic functions, a class of complex manifold can be build out of polynomials.
-This is the world of complex algebraic manifolds, the most fertile area in the world of complex manifolds.
-To complex algebraic manifolds, since they are algebraically defined, algebraic methods are of course useful to study them.
-In certain cases, however, transcendental methods (the word "transcendental" means only "not algebraic") are powerful.

-For example, one of the simplest proof for the fundamental theorem of algebra is given by the function theory of one complex variable.
-These two methods have been competing with each other since the very beginning of the history of the study of complex manifolds.
-This competing seems to me the prime mover of the development of the theory of complex manifolds.
-Comparing the world of complex manifold to the earth, the world of complex algebraic manifold is to compare to continents, and the boundary to continental shells.
-The reason I wanted to begin to study complex manifolds was I heard the Kodaira embedding theorem, which characterizes complex algebraic manifolds in the whole complex manifolds.
-The place I begin to study is, however, something like the North Pole or the Mariana Trench.
-Now the center of my interest is in the study of complex algebraic manifolds by transcendental methods.
-(Thus I have reached land but I found this was a jungle.)

-Department of Mathematics

 Kento FUJITA

 Algebraic Geometry

 My research interest is algebraic geometry.
 Especially, I am interested in birational behavior of Fano varieties, a special class of algebraic varieties.
 I have researched the Mukai conjecture, the existence of certain good models over some reducible varieties, and an algorithm to classify log del Pezzo surfaces (joint work with Kazunori Yasutake), etc. Recently, I am interested in K-stability of Fano varieties; I (and independently Chi Li) gave a birational interpretation of K-stability of Fano varieties.